United Company RUSAL Announces Bond Interest Payment - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-United Company RUSAL announced the payment of interest on its exchange-traded bonds for the seventh coupon period, amounting to 66,235,000 Russian rubles.
-This financial move reflects the company’s ongoing obligations to its bondholders and underscores its active engagement in the securities market, potentially impacting its financial standing and investor relations.
+United Company RUSAL has announced the payment of interest on its non-documentary interest-bearing non-convertible exchange-traded bonds for the fifth coupon period, amounting to 155,082,500 Russian rubles.
+This payment reflects a 9.25% annual interest rate, equivalent to 182.45 Russian rubles per bond, showcasing the company’s ongoing commitment to fulfilling its financial obligations to bondholders.

 More about United Co RUSAL